Multi-communicating: Productivity

-Most people indicate that they multi-communicate in order to become more efficient.
-Barber and Bruin (2020), suggest that, "electronic multitasking can be considered a citizenship behavior when there are benefits to using technology in the workplace."
-They further explain that electronic multitasking can be efficient when the multi-communication is task-relevant.
+Most people indicate that they multi-communicate in order to be more efficient.
+Barber and de Bruin suggest that "electronic multitasking can be considered a citizenship behavior when there are benefits to using technology in the workplace".
+They further explain that electronic multitasking can be efficient when multi-communication is task-relevant.
 However, this goal of efficiency has received some mixed results.
-Despite the notion that getting several things done at once makes us more productive, research has indicated that polychronicity is negatively correlated with deadlines.
-More specifically, when it comes to communication and multiple conversations many people reveal a breaking point, at which they can no longer juggle synchronous messages.
-Significant numbers of research subjects also indicate that they prefer to stay away from multi-communicating altogether when it comes to important conversations which require strong attention.
+Despite the notion that completing multiple tasks simultaneously promotes productivity to communication and multiple conversations, many people reveal a breaking point at which they can no longer juggle synchronous messages.
+Significant numbers of research subjects also indicate that they prefer to stay away from multi-communicating altogether when it comes to important conversations that require strong attention.

-Several scholars also hypothesized that increased workload can influence people engaging in multi-communicating.
+Several scholars hypothesized that increased workload can influence people engaging in multi-communicating.
 Since a heavy workload gives people a sense of loss of time, this may result in people compensating by multi-communicating.
-However, as revealed by related research results, perceived communication overload did not predict meeting multitasking behaviors.
+However, perceived communication overload did not predict meeting multitasking behaviors.

 Perceived incivility

-By employing the social exchange theory, which views social behavior as "an exchange of goods, material goods but also non-material ones, such as the symbols of approval or prestige" where "persons that give much to others try to get much from them, and persons that get much from others are under pressure to give much to them."

-Carmeno and Webster (2010) examine the relational outcomes of multi-communicating from the following aspects: conversation leveraging, multi-communicating performance, focal individual accessibility, partner's polychronic communication orientation, awareness and media fit.
-Perceived incivility, "the feeling that someone is being rude, discourteous and displaying a lack for others".
-In their research, a multi-communicators secrecy in regards to what they are and who they are conversing with led to higher perceptions of incivility.
-They suggest that multi-communicating has the potential to build up or damage our workplace relationships.
-And the incivility perceived in multi-communicating may lead to mistrust in working places.
+Cameron and Webster examined the relational outcomes of multi-communicating from the following aspects: conversation leveraging, multi-communicating performance, focal individual accessibility, partner's polychronic communication orientation, awareness, and media fit.
+In their research, a multi-communicator's secrecy in regards to what they are and who they are conversing with led to higher perceptions of incivility.

 Practical uses

 Personal interaction

-Staying 'connected' has become a norm and a habit pervasive at the societal level, especially with the development of new information and communications technologies (ICTs).
+Staying connected has become a norm and a habit pervasive at the societal level, especially with the development of new information and communications technologies (ICTs).

-Bayer, Campbell, & Ling (2015) explain how individuals internalize and enable social connectedness within their daily lives.
+Bayer, Campbell, & Ling described how individuals internalize and enable social connectedness within their daily lives.
 The model outlines: types of connection cues; factors that moderate sensitivity to connection norms; and activation paths for connection habits.

-However, the question still remains of what "stay connected" really means.
-One could argue that perhaps it means that their physical presence also determines their social presence.
-Taking on this concern, Turner & Foss (2018) developed their "attentional social presence theory," which suggests that there are four types of presences when one engages in multiple conversations, each involving the control of one's audience and technology, the choices they make, and how they interact:
+Turner & Foss developed their "attentional social presence theory," which suggests that there are four types of presences when one engages in multiple conversations, each involving the control of one's audience and technology, the choices they make, and how they interact: